riyagupta0701/dds26-team16/README.md

                            │
               ┌────────────┴────────────┐
-              │  Redis Master + Replica │  (one cluster per service, │  + Sentinel Cluster     │   incl. orchestrator)
+              │  Redis Master + Replica │  (one cluster per service, │  + Sentinel Cluster     │   including orchestrator)
               └─────────────────────────┘
 ```

 The system is composed of three logical services (Order, Stock, Payment) and an **Orchestrator** that coordinates multi-service transactions.
-Each service runs as **2 application replicas** behind a shared Nginx upstream pool.
+For the base architecture, each service runs as **2 application replicas** behind a shared Nginx upstream pool.
 For data persistence and high availability, each of the three business services has its own isolated **Redis master + replica + 3-node Sentinel** cluster.
-The orchestrator persists its WAL state to the shared **WAL Redis** cluster and uses the shared MQ Redis for messaging — it does not have a separate Redis cluster.
+The orchestrator persists its WAL state to the shared **WAL Redis** cluster and uses the shared MQ Redis for messaging; it does not have a separate Redis cluster.
 A shared **WAL Redis** cluster (master + replica + 3-node Sentinel) stores all Write-Ahead Log entries independently of every service's business data.
 All Sentinel clusters use a **quorum of 2** (majority of 3), ensuring correct failover decisions and tolerance of a single Sentinel failure.
 The complete stack totals **30 containers**.

 ### Redis Architecture: State vs. Messaging

-To ensure high availability and prevent head-of-line blocking, each service maintains **two distinct connection pools**:
+To ensure high availability and prevent head-of-line blocking, each service maintains two distinct connection pools:

 1.  **State Connection (`db`):** Used for persistent business data (e.g., inventory counts, user credits, order status).
 2.  **Messaging Connection (`mq`):** Used for inter-service communication (Redis Streams, Consumer Groups, RPC replies).